pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       List the persistent WBEM connections.

-      This subcommand displays all entries in the connections file as a table using the command line output_format to define the table format.
+      This command displays all entries in the connections file as a table using the command line output_format to define the table format.

       An "*" after the name indicates the currently selected connection.